jonatack/cl-kraken/README.md

 # cl-kraken

-An API wrapper for the Kraken cryptocurrency exchange in Common Lisp.
+A work-in-progress API wrapper for the Kraken cryptocurrency exchange in Common Lisp.

-Currently a side project for learning Common Lisp: Language, packages system, unit testing, interfacing with outside libraries and the real world, and so on.
+Currently a side project for learning Common Lisp: language, portability, packages, unit testing, interfacing with outside libraries and the real world, and so on.
 Suggestions and pull requests welcome!

+## Portability

+Developed for SBCL 1.5.5 (and in general the latest version of SBCL) and regularly tested successfully with:

+- ABCL 1.5.0 and 1.6.0-dev
+- CLISP 2.49.92
+- ClozureCL 1.11.5 and 1.12-dev.5
+- ECL 16.1.3

+Allowed failures on Travis are due to CI build issues and not portability ones.

 ## Dependencies